ajbowen249/dungeon-delver-engine/readme.md

 Once the binary is loaded into memory through any method, you can also save it with `savem "<name>", 49152,<end address>,49152`. `<end address>` will vary by build, and is `49152` + file size (of the binary, not the hex file). `<name>` is capped at 6 chars on the Model 100, so pick anything you'll remember for the given campaign name.

+## Gameplay

+DDE follows a typical RPG setup with screens for exploration, combat, and dialog interactions.
+It has a handful of simplifications from the full OGL 5.1 experience.
+These may eventually be expanded on, but not with any current concrete plans:
+1. **Automatic Leveling**: Choices normally offered to players when advancing their level are not implemented.
+Instead, things like spells or specializations are hardcoded for each level of each class.
+    - This also means that spell preparation is automatic, and a caster will never learn more spells than they can have prepared.
+    - This may also end up applying to equipment.
+Shops and inventory management are currently a stretch goal.
+2. **Automatic Resting**: It is simply implied, for now, that the party takes a long rest after each combat encounter.
+HP, Spell Slots, and other resources that regenerate with rest automatically reset after each encounter.
+3. **Combat Positioning**: Combat takes a simplified, JRPG-inspired approach of having "battle rows," where each player may be at the "front" or "back" of their respective line.
+This is swizzled with SRD rules as follows:
+    - Each side has its own two lines, for a total of 4.
+    - Players are limited to their side's lines.
+    - Players may move between lines at least once each turn.
+        - Stretch goal: Allow players with a high enough movement speed to make multiple moves in one turn.
+    - Normal melee rules apply when attacker and defender are 1 line apart (both in the "front").
+If both players are in the back line, they are out of melee range.
+If one player is in the back and the other the front, the attacker has disadvantage.
+(If there was a hard range cutoff, then ranged characters could always beat melee-only combatants by never going up front in this system.)
+    - Ranged attacks more-or-less follow SRD rules, but the range is determined by battle line distance, and ranges of weapons and spells are defined in terms of that distance.
+For example, a short bow may work normally with the attacker in the back and the defender in the front, and have disadvantage if the defender is also in the back.
+A long bow, then, would not have disadvantage at long distance.
+Both bows would have disadvantage if both attacker and defender are in the front.
+    - Stretch goal: Opportunity attacks still fit in with this system, if you consider 1 line of distance normal melee range.

 ## Architecture

 The `E` in `DDE` stands for `Engine` because it is structured as a set of modules designed to present gameplay components to progress through campaigns designed for SRD 5.1 (though many features will be left unimplemented).
 The top-level entry points are under `src/entry_points`, and they include `src/dde.asm`.
 This means everything within `DDE` itself could end up located anywhere once assembled, depending on the campaign. `src/entry_points` also contains the unit tests entry point.